EthanTPainter/Github-Slack-PR-Bot/README.md

 When a pull request has changes requested, there is only one format:

 ```
-slackUserName has requested changes to this PR.
+[Slack User Name] has requested changes to this PR.
 Owner: @SlackUserOwner
 Pull Request Title  [https://github.com/Organization/Repository/pull/###]
 ```